NetComposer/nksip/doc/reference/reply_options.md

 # Reply Options

-Many of the SipApp's [callback functions](callback_functions.md) allows you to send a response back for the received request.
+Many of the Service's [callback functions](callback_functions.md) allows you to send a response back for the received request.
 Currently recognized options are documented in this page.

 Keep in mind that activated pluings can add new options.
 See the [plugins documentation](../plugins/README.md).